Bihar: Industry

+Hajipur is also known for presence of private industries like Competence Exports, which gained international recognition in 2024, when it was reported to be catering to the demand of many European countries.
+In 2024, Hajipur was reported to become the exporter of designer shoes for European companies.
+It also exported shoes for Russian Army amidst their Ukrainian campaign.

 The Finance Ministry has sought to create investment opportunities for big industrial houses like Reliance Industries.
 Further developments have taken place in the growth of small industries, improvements in IT infrastructure, a software park in Patna, Darbhanga, Bhagalpur, and the completion of the expressway from the Purvanchal border through Bihar to Jharkhand.
 In August 2008, a Patna-registered company called the Security and Intelligence Services took over the Australian guard and mobile patrol services business of American conglomerate, United Technologies Corporation (UTC).
 SIS is registered and taxed in Bihar.

 Prior to prohibition, Bihar emerged as a brewery hub with numerous production units.
 In August 2018, United Breweries Limited announced it would begin production of non-alcoholic beer at its previously defunct brewery in Bihar.

+Startup

+The Bihar Startup Policy 2022-2027 aims to make Bihar a preferred destination for startups and entrepreneurs by leveraging local youth for inclusive growth.

+The policy offers various incentives, including interest-free seed funding up to ₹10 lakh, tax exemptions, and access to incubation centers.
+The government has established a Startup Bihar Fund Trust (SBFT) with an initial corpus of ₹500 crore to provide venture capital for startups.
+Key sectors witnessing significant growth include agritech, healthcare, edtech, and e-commerce.
+With a focus on skill development, mentorship, and ease of doing business, Bihar is steadily transforming into an emerging hub for startups, driving both economic growth and employment.